 1. Fiberglass Batts:-

-This metal roof with insulation type is one of the most popular types, as it is relatively inexpensive and available in a variety of properties with different R-values.
+This metal roof insulation type is one of the most popular types, as it is relatively inexpensive and available in a variety of properties with different R-values.

 These come in similar variations, and if you are not well acquainted with what this R-value means, it basically determines the thermal resistance.
 Therefore, the higher the R-value, the more insulation it provides to any roof.